VenusProtocol/vips/README.md

 In .env update `ARCHIVE_NODE_<NETWORK_NAME>` with the URL of desired network.

 Make different simulations for different networks.
-Use `testVipV2` to simulate remote proposal.
+Use `testForkedNetworkVipCommands` to simulate remote proposal.

 To run simulations use this command